FilterVCF

 filtervcf.sh in=<file> out=<file>

-FilterVCF processes VCF files to remove variants that don't meet specified quality, position, or type criteria.
+FilterVCF processes VCF files to remove variants that don't meet specified quality, position, type, or genotype criteria.
 It can operate in single-threaded or multithreaded mode for better performance on large files.
+Filtering by optional fields such as allele fraction and mapping quality requires VCF files produced by CallVariants.

 Parameters

-Parameters are organized by their filtering function.
-The tool uses both VarFilter (variant-specific criteria) and SamFilter (position-specific criteria) systems for comprehensive variant evaluation.
+Parameters are organized by filtering function.
+The tool uses both the VarFilter system (variant-specific quality criteria) and the SamFilter system (position-specific criteria) for comprehensive variant evaluation.

 I/O parameters